Enterprise-CMCS/macpro-mdct-qmr/README.md

 Team members are encouraged to set up all MDCT Products using the script located in the [MDCT Tools Repository](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
 Please refer to the README for instructions on running the MDCT Workspace Setup.
 After running workspace setup, team members can refer to the [Running the project locally](#running-the-project-locally) section below to proceed with running the application.

-The following are prerequisites for local development. **If you have run the MDCT Workspace setup script please ignore this section it is not needed.**
+The following are prerequisites for local development. **If you have run the MDCT Workspace setup script, please ignore this section; it is not needed.**

 1. [Create an SSH Key and link it to your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 2. Clone this repository locally